Obituary: Doris Jean Ranschaert Burgin, 87, Louisville - Nelson County Gazette

 She loved her neighborhood, and being at home cooking and taking care of everything.
 She enjoyed crocheting, being at the pool, and loved her dog.

-She was preceded in death by her husband, Walter W. Burgin; one son, Walter W. Burgin Jr.; her parents, John and Eleanor Ranschaert; two sisters, Linda Kay Halberg and Wanda Lee Lawrence; and three brothers, Charles Edward Ranscheart, John “Billy” William Ranschaert and James Ranschaert.;
+She was preceded by her husband, Walter W. Burgin; one son, Walter W. Burgin Jr.; her parents, John and Eleanor Ranschaert;and two sisters, Linda Kay Halberg and Wanda Lee Lawrence; three brothers, Charles Edward Ranscheart, John “Billy” William Ranschaert and James Ranschaert.

 The funeral is 11 a.m.
 Saturday, Dec.
-28, 2024, at Barlow Funeral Home with Pastor Neal Gordon officiating.
-Burial is in Highland Memory Gardens.
+28, 2024, at Barlow Funeral Home with burial in Highland Memory Gardens with Pastor Neal Gordon officiating.

 Visitation is 3-8 p.m.
 Friday, Dec.
 27, 2024, and 9-11 a.m.
 Saturday, Dec.
 28, 2024, at Barlow Funeral Home.